Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-Therefore, the observed progressive contraction of the inner shell radius to $\lesssim 40$\,AU can be attributed to new dust formation near the condensation radius that causes the apparent shell to recede in radius from the progenitor circumstellar shell.
-While the optical depth of the dust shell increases dramatically (by $\gtrsim 10\times$) due to the gradual contraction of the shell, the total dust mass remains roughly constant in the initial $\approx 1000$\,d before increasing by $\approx 10^{-4}$\,\Msun during the subsequent period as the source evolves to the present day remnant.
+We attribute the inferred contraction of the inner shell radius to $\lesssim 50$\,au (Figure \ref{fig:evol_remnant}A) to dust formation near the condensation radius, causing the apparent shell to shrink in radius starting from the progenitor circumstellar shell.
+The optical depth of the dust shell increases by a factor of $\gtrsim 10\times$ due to the gradual contraction of the shell, but the total dust mass remains roughly constant in the initial $\approx 1000$\,d before increasing by $\approx 10^{-4}$\,\Msun during the subsequent period as the source evolves to the 2022 remnant.